How to Rip Blu-ray to PC and Mac: 3 Free Blu-ray Rippers to Choose

 Secondly, you need to make sure you have enough space to store the files ripped from Blu-rays.
 The amount of storage you will need to store files ripped from a Blu-ray disc depends on a few factors including the file format, the video audio quality, and the length of the movie you specify.
 On average, a 1080p Blu-ray movie with a runtime of 2 hours in an MKV or MP4 format with good video and audio quality will take up around 10-15 GB of storage.
 However, this can vary widely depending on the factors mentioned above.
 If you choose to rip to an ISO format or a higher quality video and audio, the file size will be larger.

 Finally, you will also need specialized software to rip Blu-ray discs.
 There are many options available, including free and paid software.
-Some popular free options include MakeMKV, Handbrake, and VLC.
+Some popular free Blu-ray rippers include MakeMKV, Handbrake, and VLC.

 Once you have all these things ready, you can start setting up your computer for ripping.

-In this article, we'll show you how to rip a Blu-ray with MakeMKV, HandBrake, and VLC.
+In this article, we'll review the 3 free Blu-ray converters (MakeMKV, HandBrake, and VLC) and show you how to rip a Blu-ray with MakeMKV, HandBrake, and VLC.

 Hollywood wants you to buy its movies on Blu-ray disc, but then it wants to control what you do with them once you get home.
 And the most frequently used method is so-called Blu-ray protections.